Director of Undergraduate Studies: Prof. Wayne Proudfoot, Room 301, 80 Claremont; 851-4142; firstname.lastname@example.org

 Lecturer, Classical Tibetan

 The Religion Department's curriculum is designed to engage students in critical, comparative and interdisciplinary exploration of religious life.
 The faculty's research and teaching build upon the shared understandings that religion continues to be a central and influential component of human life, society and politics—and that furthermore, religious transmission and authority are constantly being shaped in dynamic interactions with other religious traditions, societies, and cultures.
-Courses and seminars in religion teach students how to analyze and investigate religious texts, histories, beliefs, and bodies, and communities, using a variety of disciplinary and methodological approaches.
+Courses and seminars in religion teach students how to analyze and investigate religious texts, histories, beliefs, bodies, and communities, using a variety of disciplinary and methodological approaches.

 As the study of religion is truly interdisciplinary, students find their work in the department enhanced by their coursework in the College's Core curriculum and in related departments.
-Many religion courses are listed in the College's Global Core Requirement, and numerous religious works are central texts in Literature Humanities and Contemporary Civilization.
+Many religion courses are listed in the College's Global Core requirement, and numerous religious works are central texts in Literature Humanities and Contemporary Civilization.
 Majors and concentrators are required to take courses outside of religion in related fields to expand their vision of approaches to religion.
 In addition, the University's wide offerings in the languages of various religious traditions (including Arabic, Chinese, Greek, Hebrew, Japanese, Persian, Latin, Sanskrit, and Tibetan) augment many students' abilities to conduct research in religion.
 Students likewise are actively encouraged to explore the world-renowned archival resources within Columbia's libraries (including the Rare Book and Manuscript Room, the Burke Library at Union Theological Seminary, the C.V.
 Starr East Asian Library) and likewise to explore and investigate the equally wide range of living religious communities represented in New York's global neighborhoods.